• Skip to primary navigation

 Superposition and entanglement

-Quantum superposition states that a ball that can be either outside or inside a box, or in a quantum superposition of the two states simultaneously.
+Quantum superposition states that a ball that can be either outside or inside a box or in a quantum superposition of the two states simultaneously.
 (Image: Sirteq)

 In quantum computing, the state of a qubit is a quantum superposition of |0⟩ and |1⟩.
 This means that the probability of measuring 0 or 1 for a qubit is not 0.0 or 1.0, and multiple measurements made on qubits in identical states will not always give the same result.

 Quantum entanglement.
-In the classical system (the four boxes on the left) consists of a blue ball and a red ball each of which can be outside (0) or inside (1) a box.
-The superposed state in which the balls are simultaneously both outside and both inside the box cannot be simply illustrated.
+In the classical system (the four boxes on the left) consists of a blue ball and a red ball, each of which can be outside (0) or inside (1) a box.
+The superposed state in which the balls are simultaneously both outside and inside the box cannot be simply illustrated.
 (Image: Sirteq)

 Quantum entanglement is another factor in quantum computing.
 Evaluation or measurement of the state of qubits is fraught with problems.
 Measuring a qubit in superposition to determine its value will cause it to assume a value of either 1 or 0, but not some combination of both.
 That effectively nullifies the operation of the quantum computer.
 Indirect measurements are needed to maintain the integrity of a quantum computer.
 Entanglement provides a possible answer.

 In addition, entanglement can be viewed as a computational power multiplier.
-As more and more qubits become entangled, the computing capabilities of the system grows exponentially.
+As more and more qubits become entangled, the computing capabilities of the system grow exponentially.
 Unfortunately, entanglement is also a weakness.
 Even minute sources of interference will break the entanglement between two or more qubits.
 Qubits must only interact and entangle with each other.
-At the instant they have contact outside forces, they stop working.
+At the instant they have contact with outside forces, they stop working.

 Roadblocks: interference and decoherence

 Quantum interference is a byproduct of quantum superposition.
 Interference can be used to bias the measurement of a qubit toward a desired state or group of states.
-Under quantum interference, not only can an elementary particle be in more than one place at a time (superposition), but an individual particle, such as a photon of light, can cross its own path and interfere with its own trajectory.
+Under quantum interference, not only can an elementary particle be in more than one place at a time (superposition), but an individual particle, such as a photon of light, can cross its path and interfere with its trajectory.

 Qubits are as fragile as they are powerful.
 The slightest vibration or change in temperature (called noise) will cause them to fall out of superposition and return to a classical physics state, causing the quantum computer to stop functioning.

 IBM quantum computer dilution fridge that houses and cools down superconducting quantum processors.
 The left photo shows an outside view of the dilution fridge.
-The right photo shows an exemplary wiring inside the dilution fridge and four of its temperature stages (4 K, 1 K, 0.1 K, 0.02 K) (Image: IBM)
+The right photo shows exemplary wiring inside the dilution fridge and four of its temperature stages (4 K, 1 K, 0.1 K, 0.02 K) (Image: IBM)

 The Hamiltonian